 dialog("Title", "Message", ["Option A", "Option B"]) - opens a dialog for the user

 let result := dialog("Title", "Message", ["Option A", "Option B"]);

 do as server <script> end - Ensure server-side execution of script

-files(this) - shows all the attachments in a field, please be aware that the function gives an array.
+files(this) - shows all the attachments of a record, please be aware that the function gives an array.
 Use an additional function like concat(), first(), last() etc.

 html(text) - Returns a rich text representation of a text.

-http(method, url, header, body) - Call REST services
+http(method, url, header, body) - Calls REST services

 ninoxApp() - returns one of "android-phone" | "android-tablet" | "ipad" | "iphone" | "mac" | "web", identifying the type of app